Overview

 If a subdirectory contains an index file (such as index.html), that directory will still load.
 This option only disables directories without index files.

-Turning on directory indexes for specific folders
+How do I turn on directory indexes for specific folders?

 If there's a particular directory in your site that you do want visitors to browse, simply create a new .htaccess file in that particular folder and add the following: